painted/FoodPops/README.md

 Please feel free to check out the current version in construction here: [Food Ups]

 [Food Ups] is being produced to help Food Trucks, Pop Up Restaurants and Food Events let themselves be known to foodies in London.
-Users can list events which will then be displayed with on a map.
+Authorised users can list events which will then be displayed on a map.
+Registered users will be able to comment, send photos and rate their experience at the events.

 ==========================
 ###This project is being developed in various versions: